On Partial Differential Encodings of Boolean Functions: PDEs of cardinality variants of and and Group Orbitals.

-\begin{proof} Similarly to the argument used in to prove Prop.
-(3), canonical representatives for the first of these congruence classes is obtained by replacing into the expanded form of $P_{\subseteq S}\left(\mathcal{O}_{\mathbf{Z}}\right)$ every occurrence of monomials in the entries of $\mathbf{Z}$ given by
+\begin{proof} Similarly to the argument used to prove Prop.
+(3), the canonical representative for the first of these congruence classes is obtained by successively replacing into the expanded form of $P_{\subseteq S}\left(\mathcal{O}_{\mathbf{Z}}\right)$ every occurrence of monomials of the form